DYefremov/DemonEditor/README.md

 Main supported *lamedb* format is version **4**.
 Versions **3** and **5** has only **experimental** support!
 For version **3** is only read mode available.
 When saving, version **4** format is used instead!

 When using the multiple import feature, from *lamedb* will be taken data **only for channels that are in the
-selected bouquets!** If you need full set of the data (including satellites.xml, current file will be overwritten),
+selected bouquets!** If you need full set of the data, including *[satellites, terrestrial, cables].xml* (current files will be overwritten),
 just load your data via *"File/Open"* and press *"Save"*.
 When importing separate bouquet files, only those services
 (excluding IPTV) that are in the **current open lamedb** (main list of services) will be imported.